KazaiMazai/vapor-rest-kit/Docs/Pagination.md

 #### How to query cursor pagination

-When making initial request, client should provide only limit parameter, like this:
+When making initial request, client may provide only limit parameter, like this:

 ```
 https://api.yourservice.com/v1/stars?limit=10